February 2026

-I organized the equine art days to provide a small number of talented, local, professional artists with an opportunity to spend “A Day In the Life of a Horse”, get up close to my horses, gather inspiration and create some amazing pieces from the experience.
+It coincides with completion of the first artworks from my Equine Art Days, a series of events which I organized to provide a small number of talented, local, professional artists with an opportunity to spend “A Day In the Life of a Horse”, get up close to my horses, gather inspiration and create some amazing pieces from the experience.

 Broad range of talents